CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 </tr>
 <tr class="even">
 <td>All Sessions tab</td>
-<td>Displays all EVPN sessions network-wide.
+<td>Displays all EVPN sessions networkwide.
 By default, the session list is sorted by <strong>hostname</strong>.
 This tab provides the following additional data about each session:
 <ul>
 <li><strong>Adv All Vni</strong>: Indicates whether the VNI state is advertising all VNIs (true) or not (false).</li>
 <li><strong>Adv Gw Ip</strong>: Indicates whether the host device is advertising the gateway IP address (true) or not (false).</li>